elunna/nerfhack-changelog/README.md

 * orcish equipment is usually generates rusty and/or corroded
 * dwarven items frequently spawn as fixed.
 * The ring of levitation is a valid starting ring.
+* Cursed food items will no longer tame or pacify monsters.
 ### Weapon changes

+#### Higher max weapon enchantment
+* Weapons can be enchanted much higher, with a soft limit of +11.
+* This means that the new "+5" is "+11", and +13 is easily attainable by reading a blessed scroll of enchant weapon with a +11 weapon.
+* Random weapons have a small chance to generate with very high enchantment.
+* Lords, princes, and uniques will also appear with much higher enchantment on their weapons.
+* Beware, over-enchanted weapons that vaporize now explode.

 * Any slashing or piercing weapons can now be poisoned (SLASHEM)
 * All short swords get +1 to-hit (from DynaHack)
 * Reduced probability of long swords generating (K-Mod)